WWE News: Shawn Michaels Tells Why The Undertaker Never Joined ‘The Kliq’

 Once again, seeing John Cena and Shawn Michaels together on screen and in the ring is something that works, but it is hard to imagine them hanging out together.

 The Kliq is one of the most well-known and controversial groups in the history of professional wrestling, and it really didn’t need any more star power.
-Sure, The Undertaker was/is friends with those from the group, but as Shawn Michaels said, he had his own group of guys with which he hung around.
+Sure, The Undertaker was/is friends with those from the group but as Shawn Michaels said, he had his own group of guys with which he hung around.
 Without breaking character too, it would have been difficult to see The Undertaker take part in anything with The Kliq in WWE.

 [Featured Image by WWE]